Skip to content

 Software does not Update#

 It may happen that you don't get the latest version of the software prompted at start, even if you check for updates.
 This can be due to different reasons.
-First, check if you have a internet connection.
+First, check if you have an internet connection.
 If you have, check if you have the latest recommended version of python installed.
-CocktailBerry will not show the update if the future needed python version is higher than the current installed one.
+CocktailBerry will not show the update if the future required Python version is higher than the current installed one.
 Another reason may be that your git file is corrupted.
-Check with for errors like object file x is empty:
+Check for errors like object file x is empty:

 cd ~/CocktailBerry